 Integrating with SMSPortal can begin as soon as you create an SMSPortal account, and requires three steps:

-- Generate your API key so SMSPortal can authenticate your integration’s API requests.
+- Generate your API Credentials so SMSPortal can authenticate your integration’s API requests.

 - Start building so that your integration can interact with the REST API